SuperDARNCanada/data_flow/README.md

 - site-linux.daemon: Runs on the Site-Linux computer.
 Executes convert_and_restructure and rsync_to_campus sequentially as soon as rsync_to_nas finishes.
 Triggered by flag sent by borealis.daemon.
-- campus.daemon: Runs on SuperDARN-CSSDP.
+- campus.daemon: Runs on sdc-serv.usask.ca.
 Executes convert_on_campus and distribute_borealis_data
 sequentially as soon as rsync_to_campus finishes.
 Triggered by flag sent by site-linux.daemon.

 Each of these daemons are configured through `systemd`, as described below.
 Example `.service`